THIS DATE IN HISTORY: Aug. 13

 1949: Bobby Clarke, the captain of the Philadelphia Flyers' Stanley Cup-winning teams in 1974 and 1975, is born in Flin Flon, Manitoba.

 The Flyers advance to the Stanley Cup Final for the first time in 1974.
 Clarke scores an overtime goal in Game 2 to give the Flyers a series-tying victory at Boston Garden, and they defeat the Bruins in six games to win their first championship.
-Philadelphia wins again in 1975 but is denied a three-peat by the Montreal Canadiens in 1976 Final.
+Philadelphia wins again in 1975 but is denied a three-peat by the Montreal Canadiens, who sweep them in the 1976 Cup Final.

 Clarke finishes his NHL career with 1,210 points (358 goals, 852 assists) in 1,144 games and wins the Hart Trophy three times.
 He is inducted into the Hockey Hall of Fame in 1987.